 Being an ideal area when it comes to points of interest and prices, we have stayed here as well.
 We found a cute family hotel with large rooms and a rooftop restaurant.

 What to eat in Jodhpur – Street food

 It was the only city in India to have trouble finding a restaurant to eat.

 All the restaurants we’ve tried (because they were recommended by Tripadvisor and Google as good and cheap) have proven to be traps for tourists.
 At least double prices and not very tasty food.

-Hungry and disappointed we decides maybe it’s time to try the food on the street.
-So far we have been very careful because most people visiting India do not get escape the “delhi belly”.
+Hungry and disappointed we decide maybe it’s time to try the food on the street.
+So far we have been very careful because most people visiting India do not get escape the “Delhi belly”.

 So after a thorough search on the old Google, we made a list and went to find the food in the city.
 And we found the best food we tasted in India that we are going to miss.
 The best dishes that you also have to try:

 - Saffron Makhaniya Lassi, Kalakand, Chilli vada & Pyaaz kachori – from Shri Mishrilal Hotel

 - Pani puri & Ragda pattice – from a little van near the Clock Tower

 How to get to Jodhpur